-John A. Logan College awards credit for satisfactory performance of both the General and Subject Examinations developed and administered through the College Level Examination Program Board (collegeboard.com).
+John A. Logan College awards credit for satisfactory performance of both the General and Subject Examinations developed and administered through the College Level Examination Program Board (clep.collegeboard.org).
 The general examinations cover comprehensive content of a subject which would be covered by several introductory-level courses, while the subject examinations cover more specific content of a single college-level course.
 These exams allow students who have acquired knowledge outside the traditional classroom setting - through independent study, on-the-job training, or cultural inquiry - to gain recognition of mastering college-level material by receiving introductory course credit.
-Through the College Level Examination Program (CLEP) students may apply for credit, which may substitute for one or more courses.
+Through the CLEP, students may apply for credit, which may substitute for one or more courses.
 Listed in the following table are the minimum required scores and credit awarded for each CLEP exam.
 Only CLEP exams are accepted for credit.

-If prior to taking a CLEP examination students receive a grade (including a "W" or an audit) or enroll in college-level work in any discipline included in the CLEP exam, they are ineligible for credit.
-(Military credit does not constitute prior coursework).
+If students receive a grade (including a "W" or an audit) or enroll in college-level work in any discipline included in the CLEP exam before taking a CLEP exam, they are ineligible for credit (Military credit does not constitute prior coursework).
 A maximum of 30 hours of proficiency credit; including CLEP, Advanced Placement, departmental and core curriculum proficiency exams, will be accepted toward an associate degree.
-Please note that other educational institutions may require a higher score for certain subjects than what is required
+Please note that other educational institutions may require a higher score for certain subjects than what is required at JALC.
+In this situation, other institutions may not recognize college-level examination program credit issued by JALC.

-Paper/Computer Credit Awarded

-Exam Score (semester hours)

-Natural Science 52 or above 6 hours core curriculum Science

-Social Sciences and History 52 or above 6 hours core curriculum Social Science

-Humanities 52 or above 6 hours core curriculum Humanities

-College Composition 61 or above 6 hours (English 101 and 102)

-College Mathematics 58 or higher 3 hours (Math 113)

-CLEP SUBJECT EXAMINATIONS

-Exam Minimum Score JALC Equivalent

-Composition and Literature '

-American Literature 50 LIT 280 (3 hours)

-English Literature 50 LIT 280 (3 hours)

-History and Social Sciences

-American Government 50 PSC 131 (3 hours)

-History of US I: Colonization to 1877 50 HIS 201 (3 hours)

-History of US II: 1865 to present 50 HIS 202 (3 hours)

-Human Growth and Development 50 EDC 202 (3 hours)
+CLEP GENERAL EXAMINATIONS Exam Paper/Computer Score Credit Awarded (semester hours) Natural Science 52 or above 6 hours core curriculum Science Social Sciences and History 52 or above 6 hours core curriculum Social Science Humanities 52 or above 6 hours core curriculum Humanities College Composition 61 or above 6 hours (English 101 and 102) College Mathematics 58 or higher 3 hours (Math 113) CLEP SUBJECT EXAMINATIONS Exam Minimum Score JALC Equivalent Composition and Literature ' American Literature 50 LIT 280 (3 hours) English Literature 50 LIT 280 (3 hours) History and Social Sciences American Government 50 PSC 131 (3 hours) History of US I: Colonization to 1877 50 HIS 201 (3 hours) History of US II: 1865 to present 50 HIS 202 (3 hours) Human Growth and Development 50 EDC 202 (3 hours)

 Principles of Macroeconomics 50 ECO 201 (3 hours)

 Principles of Microeconomics 50 ECO 202 (3 hours)

 Introductory Psychology 50 PSY 132 (3 hours)

 Introductory Sociology 50 SOC 133 (3 hours)

 Western Civilization I 50 HIS 101 (3 hours)

 Western Civilization II 50 HIS 102 (3 hours)

 Science and Mathematics

 Biology 50 BIO 101 (4 hours)

 Calculus 50 MAT 131 (5 hours)

 Chemistry 50 General Elective Physical Science (3 hours)

 College Algebra 50 MAT 108 (3 hours)

 Pre-Calculus 50 MAT 111 (5 hours)

 Business

 Financial Accounting 65 ACC 200 and 201 (6 hours)

 Information Sys. & Computer App.
 50 CIS 207 (3 hours)

 Foreign Languages

 German - College Level 1 35/50 GER 101 & 102 (8 hours)

 German - College Level 2 42/63 GER 101, 102, & 201 (12 hours)

 Spanish - College Level 1 45/50 SPN 101 & 102 (8 hours)

+Spanish - College Level 2 50/63 SPN 101, 102, & 201 (12 hours)